 If you’re visiting from abroad, you might have questions about your personal safety.
 Bristol is a friendly city and crime figures for the Clifton Village and Leigh Woods area are low.
 Look after your belongings and remember that cars drive on the left in the UK.

-The bridge is is equipped with CCTV cameras and is manned 24 hours a day, 7 days a week by Bridge Attendants, who wear yellow high visibility jackets.
+The bridge is equipped with CCTV cameras and is manned 24 hours a day, 7 days a week by Bridge Attendants, who wear yellow high visibility jackets.
 The Bridge Attendants can help you if you have a problem but if you feel you are in danger, telephone the Police on 999.
-(You may also see mounted police crossing the bridge on their regular patrol.
-There is a training academy located nearby in Ashton Park.)

 Many people like to visit the bridge in the evenings to see the illuminations and it is a popular destination for photographers and film makers.

-If you are travelling back to the city centre at night, be aware that The Harbourside has lots of pubs and bars and may be busy, particulary on Fridays or Saturdays.
+If you are travelling back to Bristol City Centre at night, be aware that The Harbourside has lots of pubs and bars and may be busy, particularly on Fridays or Saturdays.
 In the city centre, you may see people begging for money, especially by cash machines.
-If you would like to help, you may prefer to buy a magazine from 'Big Issue' vendors, who are identified by their red bibs.
-The 'Big Issue' is a magazine sold by homeless and long-term unemployed people.
-Vendors buy copies for £1.25 and sell for £2.50.
-They are working, not begging.
+If you would like to help, you may prefer to buy a magazine from ‘Big Issue‘ vendors, who are identified by their red bibs and are working, not begging.